• Home

 Our Politics

+CNI is non-party political and has no affiliation with any political party.
 CNI is equally comfortable lobbying the Government of the day (both State and Federal), the Opposition, Minor Parties and Independents.

 Our Members